 Overview

-The Swannanoa River Greenway Corridor was prioritized as the City’s number one priority greenway in the GAP Plan.
-The corridor starts at the intersection of Lyman Street and Amboy Road and ends at the city limits located at Azalea Road and Tunnel Road.
-At seven and a half miles in length, the project will be broken into phases rather than completed simultaneously.
+The Swannanoa River Greenway starts at the intersection of Lyman Street and Amboy Road and ends at the city limits located at Azalea Road and Tunnel Road.
+Since the Swannanoa River Greenway corridor stretches 7.5 miles in length, greenway construction will occur in segments rather than be completed simultaneously.

-This video provides a more detailed explanation of Swannanoa River Greenway Project.
+This video provides a more detailed explanation of the Swannanoa River Greenway project.
+(Construction timelines have changed since the creation of the video.)

 Happening Now